tahoe-lafs/tahoe-lafs/docs/configuration.rst

 8.  `Backwards Compatibility Files`_
 9.  `Example`_

-A Tahoe node is configured by writing to files in its base directory.
+A Tahoe-LAFS node is configured by writing to files in its base directory.
 These files are read by the node when it starts, so each time you change them, you need to restart the node.